yaoiprotag/yaoi/README.md

 # Release Count
 It has been 5 days since this GitHub Respository was created.
-# Version 1.1 ⚒️
+# Version 1.2 ⚒️
-Version 1.1 Has a homepage

-- updated menu on all pages.

-- A soundboard with a few sounds [BETA]

-- 10 Games Currently.
+- About:Blank redirect if popups are allowed, used so the website is less likely to get blocked at school.
 # More
 - You Can find Open Source Assets [Here](https://github.com/n-jramirez/Open-Source)